hellomrsun/hellomrsun.github.io/_posts/2020-10-05-excel-generation-in-csharp.md

 cell2.DataType = new EnumValue<CellValues>(CellValues.Number);
 ```

-But when you write data in this way, you have to manage create all cells before.
-It's quite time consuming and you could create wrong cells which cause Format error.
+But when you write data in this way, you have to create all cells before.
+It's quite time consuming and you could create wrong types of cells which could cause Format error.

 I would say I've met some problems in my try of this library, and the integration process was not smooth.
 There are not so much documentation and sample code about this library.